lovedeep5/get-ip/README.md

 Simple API for the user IP only https://get-ip-only.herokuapp.com/

-Node.js, express used simple api, tracking nothing just giving you back json data on get request.
+Node.js, express used simple api, just giving you back json data on get request.

 #how to use the API.